kotlitecture/template-multiplatform-compose/processor/src/main/resources/kotli/template/multiplatform/compose/dataflow/ai/gemini/usage.md

 ## Overview

 The API can be accessed through:
-- `app.data.source.ai.AiSource` - an interface at the app level.
+- `app.common.data.source.ai.AiSource` - an interface at the app level.
-- `app.data.source.ai.gemini.GeminiAiSource` - a class that implements the interface at the app level.
+- `app.common.data.source.ai.gemini.GeminiAiSource` - a class that implements the interface at the app level.

 The API is pre-configured in `app.di.data.AiSourceModule`.